 Normally, color correction is about making all the colors go together to look like one continuous world, but by using a transitional coloring effect, you can indicate important story points with a change in the look of the colors in subtle or obvious ways.

 If you so desire, you can also use a filter to mute all of the colors in your video to transform your video into black and white.
-While black and white is one of the easiest color changes to create in post with a simple filter, you should also plan ahead if you are going to use it in your video.
-Some of the greatest films ever made from the 30s and 40s are entirely shot in black and white, and the way the cinematographers in those films, out of necessity of course, used shadow, light, and the lack of light to create spaces, tonal shifts, and brilliant dramatic sequences are a wonder to behold.
+While black and white is one of the easiest color changes to create in post-production with a simple filter, you should also plan ahead if you are going to use it in your video.
+Some of the greatest films ever made from the 1930s and 1940s are entirely shot in black and white, and the way the cinematographers in those films (out of necessity, of course) used shadow, light, and the lack of light to create spaces, tonal shifts, and brilliant dramatic sequences is a wonder to behold.

 If you are planning on shooting black and white, you should similarly plan ahead in the way that you shoot the movie so it doesn’t just look washed out and bland.
-Roma, the Alfonso Curan helmed movie that premiered on Netflix last year and won a handful of academy awards, was shot entirely in black and white, but the cinematography was one of the strongest parts of the film, with wide-reaching frames that included so much visual detail.
-Some of the most iconic shots in the film include reflections of light through water, even just a simple puddle on the ground.
+Roma, the Alfonso Curan helmed movie that won a handful of Academy Awards, was shot entirely in black and white, but the cinematography was one of the strongest parts of the film, with wide-reaching frames that included incredible visual detail.
+Some of the most iconic shots in the film include reflections of light through water—even just a simple puddle on the ground.

 Creating a storyboard to plan your shots helps to create great visuals in black and white, and to plan your color palette, too.